DimaChup/anki-flashcards/replit.md

 A full-stack linguistic analysis application built with React and Express that allows users to upload, analyze, and explore linguistic data.
 The application provides comprehensive tools for Part-of-Speech (POS) analysis, featuring text highlighting, word frequency analysis, and known word management.
 Now enhanced with AI processing capabilities via Google Gemini API integration and a professional control panel for database creation and batch processing.

+**Monetization Ready**: The application is architected as a multi-tenant SaaS platform with subscription tiers (Free, Pro, Enterprise), user management, and usage-based billing capabilities.

 ## User Preferences

 Preferred communication style: Simple, everyday language.